zzzprojects/learn-orm/tutorials/efcore-sqlserver-hierarchyid/use-hierarchyid.md

 }
 ```

-You also need to enable hierarchyid support by calling `UseHierarchyId` inside `UseSqlServer`.
+You also need to enable hierarchyid support by calling `UseHierarchyId` inside the `UseSqlServer` method.

 ```csharp
 public class BookStore : DbContext